CENTRAL COAST SMALLBORE

 Image

-Air Rifle is shot using a (.177 and .22cal) air propelled rifle, with many modern rifles using compressed air in a refillable gas chamber.
+Air Rifle is shot using a (.177 or .22cal) air propelled rifle, with many modern rifles using compressed air in a refillable gas chamber.
 At our club, air rilfe is shot from a seated position at 10 metres and 50 metres.
-It is scored similarly to benchrest and sporting disciplines.
+It is scored similarly to the benchrest and sporting disciplines.

 Got a QUESTION?FAQ's